bluewaysw/pcgeos/TechDocs/Markdown/Ddk/ddkpcmcia.md

 about to be unloaded.

 __Pass:__
-  - cx -> Socket nuber.
+  - cx -> Socket number.
   - di -> DR_PCMCIA_CLOSE_SOCKET

 __Returns:__